-- 2.F.7.f. basic concepts of standardized and non-standardized testing, norm-referenced and criterion-referenced assessments, and group and individual assessments - 2.F.7.g. statistical concepts, including scales of measurement, measures of central tendency, indices of variability, shapes and types of distributions, and correlations - 2.F.7.h. reliability and validity in the use of assessments - 2.F.7.i. use of assessments relevant to academic/educational, career, personal, and social development - 2.F.7.j. use of environmental assessments and systematic behavioral observations - 2.F.7.k. use of symptom checklists, and personality and psychological testing - 2.F.7.l. use of assessment results to diagnose developmental, behavioral, and mental disorders - 2.F.7.m. ethical and culturally relevant strategies for selecting, administering, and interpreting assessment and test results - 5.C.1.e. psychological tests and assessments specific to clinical mental health counseling - 8.
-RESEARCH AND PROGRAM EVALUATION-studies that provide an understanding of research methods, statistical analysis, needs assessment, and program evaluation, including all of the following (CEP 5210: Counseling Research): - 2.F.8.a. the importance of research in advancing the counseling profession, including how to critique research to inform counseling practice - 2.F.8.b. identification of evidence-based counseling practices - 2.F.8.c. needs assessments - 2.F.8.d. development of outcome measures for counseling programs - 2.F.8.e. evaluation of counseling interventions and programs - 2.F.8.f. qualitative, quantitative, and mixed research methods - 2.F.8.g. designs used in research and program evaluation - 2.F.8.h. statistical methods used in conducting research and program evaluation - 2.F.8.i. analysis and use of data in counseling - 2.F.8.j. ethical and culturally relevant strategies for conducting, interpreting, and reporting the results of research and/or program evaluation
+- 2.F.7.g. statistical concepts, including scales of measurement, measures of central tendency, indices of variability, shapes and types of distributions, and correlations - 2.F.7.h. reliability and validity in the use of assessments - 2.F.7.i. use of assessments relevant to academic/educational, career, personal, and social development - 2.F.7.j. use of environmental assessments and systematic behavioral observations - 2.F.7.k. use of symptom checklists, and personality and psychological testing - 2.F.7.l. use of assessment results to diagnose developmental, behavioral, and mental disorders - 2.F.7.m. ethical and culturally relevant strategies for selecting, administering, and interpreting assessment and test results - 5.C.1.e. psychological tests and assessments specific to clinical mental health counseling - 8.
+RESEARCH AND PROGRAM EVALUATION-studies that provide an understanding of research methods, statistical analysis, needs assessment, and program evaluation, including all of the following (CEPY 5210: Research Methods): - 2.F.8.a. the importance of research in advancing the counseling profession, including how to critique research to inform counseling practice - 2.F.8.b. identification of evidence-based counseling practices - 2.F.8.c. needs assessments - 2.F.8.d. development of outcome measures for counseling programs - 2.F.8.e. evaluation of counseling interventions and programs - 2.F.8.f. qualitative, quantitative, and mixed research methods - 2.F.8.g. designs used in research and program evaluation - 2.F.8.h. statistical methods used in conducting research and program evaluation - 2.F.8.i. analysis and use of data in counseling - 2.F.8.j. ethical and culturally relevant strategies for conducting, interpreting, and reporting the results of research and/or program evaluation

-CEP 551: DIAGNOSIS AND TREATMENT PLANNING
+CEPY 5270: DIAGNOSIS AND TREATMENT PLANNING